wenbang24/MathPracticePlus/README.md

 clone this repository: `git clone {url}`

-cd into the root directory: `cd MathPractice`
+cd into the root directory: `cd MathPracticePlus`

-run the project: `mvn javafx:run`
+run the project: `mvn clean javafx:run`